Providing safe, quality care for residents means long-term care homes need a stable, predictable funding model.

 The costs for homes are rising for utilities, repairs, food, insurance, and multiple other areas.

-Simultaneously, the funding from government for non-care expenses has not kept pace with growing costs, leading to a gap of 9% that long-term care homes across the province are trying to manage in a time of extraordinary inflation.
+Simultaneously, the funding from government for non-care expenses has not kept pace with growing costs, leading to a gap that long-term care homes across the province are trying to manage in a time of extraordinary inflation.

 These inflationary costs and gap in funding are creating financial instability for long-term care homes, making it difficult for them to provide the safe, quality care that their residents need and deserve, and also to take on the risk of redeveloping their older homes.